 - identify ways to lessen maintenance cost

 Upon completion of the course and successfully passing the exam, the attendee will be awarded a certification and a personal certification number from The Ohio State University.
 The certification will be good for 3 years, expiring on December 31st of the third year.
 To maintain certification, a certified individual is required to attend a sponsored refresher course offered by Summit Soil and Water Conservation District and Ohio State University.
-This refresher course will provide updates to the on changes to Ohio standards and new developments in maintenance techniques.
+This refresher course will provide updates on changes to Ohio standards and new developments in maintenance techniques.
 The cost of this certifying course is $200.00.
 There are no annual fees or membership dues.
 The course registration forms and list of certified companies are available below.